noeldolores/crypto_tracker/README.md

 <li>Scrapes <a href="https://coinmarketcap.com/">CoinMarketCap</a> when necessary to allow searching by crypto's name or symbol/shorthand.</li>
 <li>The */favorites page reads a list of currencies from your local favorites.txt file to create a dashboard for viewing your choices with ease.</li>
 <li>Uses CoinGecko as a backup database for coins not on LunarCrush.</li>
+<li>Implemented threading to speed up API query speeds for Flask and CLI.</li>
 </ol><br/>

 Planned features:<br/>